tomcl/issie/docs/index.markdown

 carousels:
   - images:
     - [image: img/homePage/catalogue.png,
-      description: "ISSIE has an extensive and library of schematic components available in the 'Catalogue' menu.
-Components include low-level gates, flipflops, and multiplexers, as well as larger blocks: RAMs, ROMs, n-bit registers and adders.
+      description: "ISSIE has an extensive library of schematic components available in the 'Catalogue' menu.
+Components include low-level gates, flipflops, and multiplexers, as well as larger blocks: RAMs, ROMs, configurable n-bit registers, counters and adders.
 Viewer components are used to (optionally) view simulation waveforms of nodes on sub-sheets.
 Wire label components allow any number of nodes on one design sheet to be connected without visible wires.
-More complex functions can quickly be constructed as sub-sheets and then used as any other component (found under \"THIS PROJECT\")",
+More complex functions can quickly be constructed as sub-sheets and then used as a 'custom component' (found under 'THIS PROJECT').
+Custom components can have shape and I/O positions altered at any time via an intuitive and fast drag and drop GUI",
-        title: "Component Library"]
+        title: "Hierarcical Design with Schematic Components"]
     - [image: img/homePage/wireRouting.gif,
         description: "ISSIE schematic component ports are connected using drag-and-drop: each connection represents a wire or bus.
 ISSIE has two methods of routing wires: <b>auto-routing</b> and <b>manual-routing</b>.
         <br><br>